JoshSinyor/JoshSinyor.github.io/README.md

 # JoshSinyor.github.io

-This repository functions as the back-end of my GitHub Pages webpage.
+This repository functions as the back-end of my GitHub Pages webpage, [The Punch Card](https://joshsinyor.github.io/).

 ---